FlorentTariolle/LeagueAccounts/README.md

 # LeagueAccounts

 Welcome to **LeagueAccounts**, a tool designed to simplify managing multiple **League of Legends** accounts in one place.
-With fast account switching, secure password storage using Windows' built-in credential system, and convenient features like automatic credential entry and rank fetching, LeagueAccounts makes handling multiple accounts seamless and efficient.
+With secure password storage using Windows' built-in credential system and convenient features like automatic credential entry and rank fetching, LeagueAccounts makes handling multiple accounts seamless and efficient.

 ## Features